Music Technology in Education Books

 12. The Drummer’s Bible: How to Play Every Drum Style from Afro-Cuban to Zydeco is a highly useful text for drummer’s and non-drummer alike.
 As an arranger, I find it particularly useful when I need to know what a drum pattern should look like.
 The book includes fantastic audio examples.

 13. Although written a number of years ago, I really like the simplicity of Alfred’s Sequencing And Music Production text book.
 It includes ideas for composing and arranging with sequencing software that are still relevant today.

 14. Like the Sequencing guide, Alfred’s Composing Music With Notation offers lesson plans that incorporate music notation software.
 Each lesson is adaptable to the software program you have at your school, be it Sibelius or Finale or another alternative.

 15. Musical iPad: Creating, Performing, & Learning Music on Your iPad sheds light on music accessories, apps and general iPad how-to for music educators.

-22. The Oxford Handbook of Technology and Music Education (coming soon) by Alex Ruthmann and Roger Mantie is an upcoming handbook detailing the way technology integrates and intersects with music education.
+22. The Oxford Handbook of Technology and Music Education by Alex Ruthmann and Roger Mantie is a handbook detailing the way technology integrates and intersects with music education.
 Contributions to the chapters of the book have been made by a range of experts in the field.

 Download a copy of this blog post